tus/tus.io/_content/implementations.md

-The [protocol](/protocols/resumable-upload.html) is very simple and because it builds on standard HTTP calls it could be implemented as Ruby libraries, Wordpress plugins, Bash/cURL, etc.
+The [protocol](/protocols/resumable-upload.html) is very simple and because it builds on standard HTTP calls it could be implemented as Ruby libraries, WordPress plugins, Bash/cURL, etc.

-For new implementations we recommend using the MIT license and making clear what protocol version you're targeting.
+For new implementations, we recommend using the MIT license and making clear what protocol version you're targeting.

 <h4>Client</h4>